 Size (cm ht x w): 6.1 x 9.5 (print)

-State: On corner sheet as from the printers press showing cutting line to the top and part of the registration holes to the left hand border with full pocket book lettering
+State: On corner sheet as taken from the printers press showing part of the registration holes to the left hand border with full pocket book lettering

 Orders are individually packed to optimise best possible postage options for whichever country you reside in - We do not charge for packing, postage is at cost - we will email soonest after order to confirm postage and payment details - please feel free to email to get a postage quote